sumup/payments-reusable-workflows/docs/BUILD.md

 ## Build and Test Application
+- Lints commit mesages(could be skipped)

-Builds image from Dockerfiles located in .deployment/docker sub-directory
+- Builds image from Dockerfiles located in .deployment/docker sub-directory

-Used in PR or on push to branch ( not main/master )
+- Used in PR or on push to branch ( not main/master )

-In order to receive Slack notifications in your channel:
+- In order to receive Slack notifications in your channel:
 ```
 /invite @github_actions_ci
 ```